 Asian Regional Investment

-ERI works with a coalition of Thai NGOs and CSOs called Thai Extraterritorial Obligation Watch .
+ERI works with a coalition of Thai NGOs and CSOs called Thai Extraterritorial Obligation Watch (Thai ETO-Watch).
 We call for transparency and accountability for both Thai outbound investment and regional investment.
 ERI is also working with communities to engage Chinese and Japanese investors.
 Where laws on foreign investment and human rights are loose or unenforced, corporations have pushed destructive development projects.
 Developers carry out land grabs and dump pollutants, seeking to exploit areas with weaker regulations and less oversight than they might find in their home countries.
 But governments are obligated to regulate and rein in both development corporations and banks, whether they operate domestically or in neighboring countries.

 ERI has supported local partners to file cases with the National Human Rights Commission of Thailand (NHRCT) regarding sugar plantations in Koh Kong, Cambodia and both the Heinda tin mine and the Special Economic Zone (SEZ) in Dawei, Myanmar.
-In 2016, Thailand’s Cabinet passed a resolution to promote business and human rights around Thailand’s transboundary investments in Southeast Asia, pledging to comply with the United Nations Guiding Principles on Business and Human Rights (UNGP).
-The National Human Rights Commission of Thailand has said it will support the UNGP principles of “protect, respect and remedy,” and recommended that Thai investors comply with these principles.
+In 2016, Thailand’s Cabinet passed a resolution to promote business and human rights around Thailand’s transboundary investments in Southeast Asia, pledging to comply with the United Nations Guiding Principles on Business and Human Rights (UNGPs).
+The National Human Rights Commission of Thailand has said it will support the UNGP tenets of “protect, respect and remedy,” and recommended that Thai investors comply with these principles.
 ERI has also supported partners in Cambodia to file a case with the Human Rights Commission of Malaysia regarding the impact of the Don Sahong dam.
 In Myanmar, ERI participates in civil society coalitions calling for strong laws and accountability around investment and business practices in SEZs, including those in Dawei, Thilawa and Kyuak Phyu.
 ERI also monitors Southeast Asian investments outside of the region, building networks to collaborate on fighting dams and fossil fuel projects in the Amazon and Mekong river basins.

 Dawei Special Economic Zone